Professor Fiona Murray CBE

 Dr. Phil Budden is a senior lecturer at MIT's Management School, in Sloan's TIES (Technological Innovation, Entrepreneurship and Strategic-management) Group, where he focuses on 'innovation-driven entrepreneurship' (IDE) and innovation ecosystems.
 He co-teaches in the successful 'Regional Entrepreneurship Acceleration Program' (REAP), an ExecEd program for regional teams from around the globe interested in accelerating 'innovation-driven entrepreneurship'; in the related 15.364 class, known as the 'Regional Entrepreneurship Acceleration Lab' (REAL), aimed at MBAs and Sloan Fellows; and on similar topics in a variety of degree and ExecEd settings.

-In her role as director and lecturer, Georgina Campbell Flatter works to implement educational programming and curricula for MIT students who are building and scaling sustainable impact-ventures across the developing world.
-Flatter has been emerged in, and an active contributor to, MIT's innovation ecosystem for several years through her roles as executive director of MIT Regional Entrepreneurship Acceleration Program (REAP), director and lecturer of the XPRIZE Lab @ MIT and, as a student, a researcher at the Langer Lab, and managing director of the MIT Clean Energy Prize.
-She has also led several innovation projects at the World Bank and worked as a research associate at a renewable fuels spinout from MIT.
+Her work @MITLegatum focused on implementing educational programming and curricula for MIT students building sustainable, scalable and quality purpose-driven ventures across emerging markets.
+Flatter has been emerged in, and an active contributor to, global innovation ecosystems for several years through her roles as Executive Director of the MIT Regional Entrepreneurship Acceleration Program (REAP), Director and Lecturer of the XPRIZE Lab @ MIT, and Managing Director of the MIT Clean Energy Prize.
+She has also led several innovation projects at the World Bank and worked as a researcher at the Langer Lab and a research associate at a venture-funded renewable fuels spinout from MIT.

 Founder, Bloomer HealthTech